nemoarchive/documentation/submission-api.md

 # Overview

-The NeMO Archive exposes a read-only REST API for users that wish to create scripts and automate the retrieval of the status of their data submissions.
+The NeMO Archive exposes a RESTful API for users that wish to create scripts and automate the retrieval of the status of their data submissions.
 Since the API is RESTful, any modern programming language that has a suitable HTTP library should be able to easily obtain the data.
 Results are returned in JSON format to make the parsing of the data easier.
 In the examples provided here, we will be using the fairly ubiquitous `curl` command-line utility to demonstrate the operation of the submission status API.

 # Obtaining a Token